kelseymorsebrown/codeAcademy/docs/react_notes.md

 ```

 #### Seperate Hooks for Seperate States

+It’s best practice to have multiple, simpler states instead of having one complex state object.

 - Create differnt state variables for data that can change seperately
 - Managing dynamic data is easier when we keep our data models as simple as possible